 The President works with the Board of Trustees to advance and achieve the mission of the College.
 This includes the College's academic programs and all administrative and support structures.
-Four Vice Presidents assist the President in this task, assuming responsibilities for Academic Affairs, Business and Finance, Enrollment and Retention, and Facilities and Technology.
-In addition, the Athletics Department, the Office of Institutional Advancement, and Public Relations report directly to the President.
+Four Vice Presidents assist the President in this task, assuming responsibilities for Academic Affairs; Business and Finance; Enrollment, Marketing, and Athletics; and Student Engagement and Retention.
+In addition, the Office of Institutional Advancement and Public Relations report directly to the President.